mloubout/SC20Paper/paper.md

 ### 3D proof of concept in the cloud
 {>> This is the actual SEAM run but can't say it don't have license<<}

 Finally, we modelled three dimensional elastic data in the Cloud to demonstrate the scalability of Devito to cluster-size problems in the Cloud.
 The model we chose mimics the reference model in geophysics known as the SEAM model [@...] that is a three dimensional extreme scale synthetic representation of the subsurface.
-The physical dimension of the model are `45kmx35kmx15km` then descretized with a grid spacing of `20mx20mx10m` that led to a computational grid of `2250x1750x1500` grid points (5.9 billion grid points).
+The physical dimension of the model are `45kmx35kmx15km` then discretized with a grid spacing of `20mx20mx10m` that led to a computational grid of `2250x1750x1500` grid points (5.9 billion grid points).
 One of the main challenges of elastic modelling is the extreme memory cost due to the number of wavefield.
 For a three dimensional propagators, a minimum of 21 fields need to be stored:

 - Three particle velocities with two time steps (`v.forward` and `v`)
 - Six stress with two time steps (`tau.forward` and `tau`)
 - Three model parameters `lamda`, `mu` and `rho`

 These 21 fields, with the grid we just describe, leads to a minimum of 461Gb of memory for modelling only.
 For this experiment, we obtained access to small HPC VM on azure called `Standard_H16r` that are 16 cores Intel Xeon E5 2667 v3 with no hyperthreading and used 32 nodes for a single source experiment (we solved a single wave equation).
 We used a 12th order discretization that leads to 2.8TFlop/time-step to be computed for this model and propagated the elastic wave for 16 seconds (23000 time steps).
 The modelling finished in 16 hours which converts to 1.1TFlop/s.
-While these number may appear to be low, the elastic kernel is extremely memory bound, while the TTI kernel is nearly compute bound (see rooflines in [@louboutin2016ppf, @devito-api, @devito-compiler]) making it more computationaly efficient, in particular in combination with MPI.
+While these number may appear to be low, the elastic kernel is extremely memory bound, while the TTI kernel is nearly compute bound (see rooflines in [@louboutin2016ppf, @devito-api, @devito-compiler]) making it more computationally efficient, in particular in combination with MPI.
 Future work with involve working on the InfiniBand enabled and true HPC VM on azure to achieve Cloud performance on par with state of the art Cluster performance.

 ## Discussion